NuggetsLtd/nuggets-did-resolver/doc/did-methods/did:nuggets.md

     - undertake periodic security audits by external third parties
     - store all private keys & secrets securely (for example; using the keychain in iOS)
     - use certificate pinning to prevent man-in-the-middle attacks
+    - ensure that the application architecture is secure
+    - share sensitive information through TLS and JWE encryption (for example; [DIDComm Messaging](https://identity.foundation/didcomm-messaging/spec/))
     - take steps to detect jailbroken / rooted mobile devices:
       - users should be informed of the risks, or prevented from running the application
     - ensure App Transport Security (ATS) is turned on (iOS devices)